-As physical occurrences, in reference to the body, are inscribed in the sun-sphere, so are moral occurrences, in reference to the soul, daily, monthly, and yearly noted.
-Man thinks, feels, acts, wishes, enjoys unceasingly; he has daily a hundred opportunities of doing right: if he make good use of them, it is his merit-if he neglect them, his fault.
+As physical occurrences, in reference to the body, are inscribed in the sunsphere, so are moral occurrences, in referrence to the soul, daily, monthly, and yearly noted.
+Man thinks, feels, acts, wishes, enjoys unceasingly; he has daily a hundred opportunities of doing right: ternate spheres of repulsion and attracalloyed by the odious, and the feelings | if he make good use of them, it is his merit-if he neglect them, his fault.

 But worse than the neglecting of good, is the doing of evil; and all being entered and set down, there is a constant moral loss or gain; which, as it is to endure for eternity, is of much more importance than the other account, which is but temporary.
 For the duration of our physical life there is a number, but for our moral merit or demerit there is none determinate; because these extend beyond death, and because that perfectibility which springs from freedom is exalted above all finite number.
-Immediately after death, that natural language, which lies in every man, is revealed to him, and he reads at once his whole life, with its acts and omissions, in its characters.
+Immediately after death, that natural language, which lies in every man. is revealed to him, and he reads at once his whole life, with its acts and omissions. in its characters.
 The account is engraven on his heart in figures of fire; and woe to him whose demerits weigh down the balance-who has died unrepentant in his sins-untrusting in God, and unbelieving in his Redeemer.